mannypaeza/entangled_entities_covalentibm2023/README.md

-# MIT IQuHACK 2023 ENTANGLED ENTITIES PROJECT
+# MIT IQuHACK 2023 Entangled Entities Project
-## PROJECT FOR COVALENT X IBM CHALLENGE
+## This Project is for the Covalent x IBM Challenge